biancam5/social-app/README.md

-# Features that the apps have :
+# Features of the app :
 - Login/Logout (Auth0 )
 - Beautiful design and Responsive for all devices
 - Dark and Light mode (Toggle)